szilard/benchm-ml/README.md

 runs out of memory and crashes for this larger size.
-The algo [finished successfully](https://github.com/szilard/benchm-ml/issues/1) though when run on the larger box with simple integer encoding (which for some datasets/cases might be a good approximation/choice).
+The algo [finished successfully](https://github.com/szilard/benchm-ml/issues/1) though when run on the larger box with simple integer encoding (which for some datasets/cases might be actually a good approximation/choice).

 The [H2O](2-rf/4-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
-It is also more accurate than R/Python.
-I think the reason for the latter is dealing properly with the categorical variables, i.e. internally in the algo rather than working from a previously 1-hot encoded dataset where the link between the dummies belonging to the same original variable is lost.
-(The R package also deals properly with categorical variables if the number of categories is small, but not in our case.)
+It is also more accurate than R/Python, which may be because of dealing properly with the categorical variables, i.e. internally in the algo rather than working from a previously 1-hot encoded dataset (where the link between the dummies belonging to the same original variable is lost).

 [Spark](2-rf/5b-spark.txt) (MLlib) implementation is slow, provides the lowest accuracy and it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M disappointingly (for a "big data" system).
-Even when the machine had 250GB of RAM Spark crashed for *n* = 1M and 500 trees, while it could finish for a small (and for any practical use pointless) number of trees, for example I succeeded to train a random forest model e.g. with 10 trees for *n* = 1M and e.g. with 1 tree for *n* = 10M (although in these cases Spark was still very slow).
+With 250G of RAM it finishes for *n* = 1M, but runs out of memory for *n* = 10M.
+It is possible though to train random forests with a small (and for any practical use pointless) number of trees (although in these cases Spark was still very slow).
 Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
 I tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that made